On Sale - Sep 9, 2025

 During over forty years of writing and speaking about her Tibetan-American heritage and the relevance of Buddhism in Western society, Slater has come to see how Tibetan bardo views on impermanence can transform the way we live.
 In Tibetan belief, bardo is the interval between death and rebirth, as well as the intermediate state between birth and death.
 It also refers to liminal periods in life when the reality we know comes to an end.
 A time of great possibility, it offers us the opportunity to find happiness in an impermanent world.

 “How can we become more accepting of change?
 How can we live with empathy, attention, and kindness amid the beauty and sorrow of this ephemeral world?
 How can we embrace life fully?
-These are the questions that Ann Tashi Slater asks and so beautifully answers in Traveling in Bardo,. . . showing us how to live in this impermanent world.”
+These are the questions that Ann Tashi Slater asks and so beautifully answers in Traveling in Bardo, showing us how to live in this impermanent world.”

-⎯ from the foreword by Dani Shapiro, New York Times bestselling author
+⎯ from the foreword by Dani Shapiro, New York Times best-selling author

-“Brilliant and compassionate, philosophical and practical, Ann Tashi Slater takes us on a modern-day journey through bardo.
+“Brilliant and compassionate, philosophical and pragmatic, Ann Tashi Slater takes us on a modern-day journey through bardo.
 Drawing upon ancient tradition, her family’s deep lineage within Tibetan Buddhism, and her own experiences of unexpected grief and joy, she gives us a map (just when we most need one!) of how to not only survive but thrive in times of great upheaval and uncertainty.
 Both gemstone and touchstone, this book is a gift.”

 ⎯ Elizabeth Gilbert, New York Times bestselling author